 I have three rules that need to be fulfilled before I decide to release a muscle.
 If the muscle in question fits all of these rules, it’s probably safe to release.
 These “safe” (read: relatively healthy) muscles are usually not relevant to the patient’s complaint, in my personal experience, which is why I don’t perform releases all that often (many may, of course, disagree with this).

-- The respective muscle is thick (hypertrophy)
+- The respective muscle is thick (hypertrophied)

 - It has a high muscle tone (contractile status when resting)

-- Tests very strong on a muscle test
+- Tests very strong on a muscle test or with strength testing.

 Identification and correction